 How it all began:

-I was born in Melbourne, Australia (nee Helen McKenzie) and have always loved drawing, arts and crafts; winning my first drawing competition in grade 6 for designing a sausage sizzle poster.
+I have always loved drawing, arts and crafts; winning my first drawing competition in grade 6 for designing a sausage sizzle poster.

 From an early age I have always enjoyed painting, drawing, most art and crafts, the theatre, music and reading.
 I used to spend hours in my bedroom drawing, and making crafts, particularly Salvador Dali like surrealistic sculptures out of old clocks, and witches out of corn of the cob skins from Mum’s home produced corn patch (the latter creations were a bit smelly, especially after sitting in my dresser drawers for months).

-Graduating in January 1978 as a Primary teacher, I loved encouraging my primary school students to develop their imagination and creativity through story telling, creative writing, art, music and drama.
+Graduating as a Primary teacher, I loved encouraging my primary school students to develop their imagination and creativity through story telling, creative writing, art, music and drama.

-Thinking I had discovered ‘my niche’, I then spent three years studying drama part time, but little did I know that a poet was soon to be born.
+Knowing I had discovered ‘my niche’, I then spent three years studying drama part time, but little did I know that a poet was soon to be born.
 And all because of a gorilla named Lulu.
 But there is more … you can find an update on my niche at the end of this page.

 Birth of a poet …

 As part of a drama assignment I had to write and ‘perform’ a poem, or piece about an animal, as selected by a ‘lucky dip’.
 My animal was the gorilla and so I penned my first poem, Lulu, the gorgeous gorilla.
 By this stage I was about 27 years of age.
 At 29, and being occupied with a new found romance, I found myself neglecting my drama classes and spending time alone writing ‘heart felt’ poetry while waiting for the phone to ring.
 Yes, pitiful!